Split Pea Soup

 - Clean the kitchen area and wash hands with soap and water.

-- Gently rub produce under cold running water.
-Scrub firm produce with a clean vegetable brush under cold running water.
+- Scrub firm produce with a clean vegetable brush under cold running water.

-- In a large saucepan, sauté carrot, onion, garlic, and celery in oil until the onions and celery are tender, about 4 to 5 minutes.
+- In a large saucepan, sauté carrot, onion, celery, and minced garlic in oil until the onions and celery are tender, about 4 to 5 minutes.

 - Add cooked chopped ham, ham bone, or smoked ham hock (optional).